Miami Intersection Accident Attorneys

-Regardless of whether the intersection includes yield signs, stop signs, or a stop light, there are many different rules that must be followed to ensure all travelers make it through safely.
+Regardless of whether the intersection includes a yield sign, a stop sign or a stop light, there are many different rules that must be followed to ensure that all travelers make it through safely.

-- Failing to see oncoming traffic when making a right turn on a red light;
+- Failing to see oncoming traffic when making a right turn at a red light

-- Using a phone or otherwise being distracted when at an intersection; and
+- Using a phone or otherwise being distracted when at an intersection

 Car Accident Recovery

 Violations of intersection rules often result in accidents.
-If you were injured as a result of a negligent or aggressive driver, you may be entitled to compensation for your injuries, medical bills, lost wages, and more.
+If you were injured as a result of a negligent or aggressive driver, then you may be entitled to compensation for your injuries, medical bills, lost wages and more.

-Florida recently enacted red-light cameras at intersections to help catch people who violate these traffic laws and cut down on the number of intersection car accidents.
-Although these cameras may help catch the drivers running red lights or breaking other rules, it does not stop an accident from actually happening.
-If a driver does not stop at a stop sign or fails to slow down or stop at a yield sign, and you are injured in a car accident as a result, evidence of their violation can help point to that driver’s fault in the accident.
+Florida recently enacted red light cameras at intersections to help catch people who violate these traffic laws and cut down on the number of intersection car accidents.
+Although these cameras may help catch the drivers running red lights or breaking other rules, they do not stop an accident from actually happening.
+If a driver does not stop at a stop sign or fails to slow down or stop at a yield sign and you are injured in a car accident as a result, then evidence of their violation can help point to that driver’s fault in the accident.

 Get Legal Help

 Understanding traffic laws is the first step to being safe on roadways.
 When another driver’s reckless behavior or negligence causes an intersection crash, you have the right to be compensated.
-If you or a loved one has been injured as a result of an intersection collision, Kaire & Heffernan, LLC may be able to help.
-You can reach us online or at 866-769-0123.
+If you or a loved one has been injured as a result of an intersection collision, we at Kaire & Heffernan, PLLC, may be able to help.
+You can reach us online or by calling 305-376-7860.